nearai/aitp/README.md

 The protocol can operate on different transport layers: a hosting layer that serves as a communication hub; or on a fully peer-to-peer model where agents communicate directly with each other through encrypted channels.

+See [examples](EXAMPLES.md) for a number of different examples how AITP can be used for various agents.

 ## Threads

 Threads represent the main communication object between agents.
 Threads contain all the information exchanged in the conversation.
 This includes messages, participants and their capabilities.